projectcapsule/capsule/README.md

 ```

 # FAQ
-- Q. How to pronunce Capsule?
+- Q. How to pronounce Capsule?

   A. It should be pronounced as `/ˈkæpsjuːl/`.